Snubbing Iowa, Bloomberg charts his own path in 2020 contest

 It’s unusual, but not unprecedented, for a candidate to turn away from Iowa, the time-honored launching pad for presidential candidates.
 It’s similar to a presidential campaign strategy deployed in 2008 by another former New York mayor, Rudy Giuliani, who was an early drop-out in a year when John McCain become the eventual Republican nominee.

 The day of campaigning provided a window into Bloomberg’s broader strategy.
-Financed by his unrivaled personal wealth, he’s largely going his own way to secure the nomination to challenge President Donald Trump.
+Financed by his unrivaled personal wealth, he is largely going his own way to secure the nomination to challenge Trump.

-But, in embracing his conspicuous absence in Iowa, it highlighted the risk: How to stay relevant when you are competing outside the usual playing field of tradition-bound early contests like Iowa, New Hampshire, Nevada and South Carolina?
+But in embracing his conspicuous absence in Iowa, it highlighted the risk: How to stay relevant when you are competing outside the usual playing field of tradition-bound early contests like Iowa, New Hampshire, Nevada and South Carolina?

-In his remarks, Bloomberg said he was planning to enter Iowa when he began considering a presidential run, then decided not to become a candidate.
-When he reconsidered and got in the race “it was too late to get in” the Iowa contest.
+In Sacramento, Bloomberg said he was planning to enter the Iowa race when he began considering a presidential run, then decided not to become a candidate.
+When he reconsidered and got in the 2020 race “it was too late to get in” the Iowa contest, he said.

+Later in Fresno, Bloomberg put in a pitch for tougher gun regulation, one of his signature issues.
+He lamented how disagreements in America too often end in violent deaths.
+If elected, he promised “gun safety will be at the top of my agenda,” he said.

+Visiting a region with a large Hispanic population, he told the crowd, “Latino issues are American issues,” earning a round of cheers.

+In Compton, he noted that other candidates had spent months in Iowa but largely overlooked California.
+“I’m here,” he said.

+At all three stops, he touched on familiar themes, presenting himself as a level-headed problem-solver with a record of fixing problems.
+He dubbed himself the “un-Trump.”

-No presidential contest awards more delegates than the state of California, the Democratic fortress that is home to 1-in-8 Americans.
+No presidential contest awards more delegates than the state of California, the Democratic fortress that is home to 1 in 8 Americans.
 Iowa’s caucuses have 41 delegates at stake, but California will award more than 400.
-In other words, go big.

 As a candidate, Bloomberg has gone from curio to competitor with an unmatched torrent of TV ads, paired with traditional retail campaigning, that appears to have pushed him up in presidential polling.
 Still, he remains unknown to many voters.